dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 - module2d has the resurrection_gatekeeper code in it that converges on resurrection gatekeeper decisions for each of the threads in the execution run.

 - module2e has specialized post-registry processing code to append the command list and some other tags to the threads that require reque and resurrection.
-This module uses module2d registry as its input
+This module uses module2d registry as its input.
+Module2e pares down the original module2d for resurrection candidates and then further processes and retains the same list of registry_entrys, bucketizes them based upon crash type or if a ghost ip, and then attempts reboots on certain types (bucket types) and appends a reboot_context tag prior to passing them off for resurrection in module2f.
+Module 2e has thread specific handlers to do this.
+The handlers do not do the reboot.
+The reboot is decoupled so that it can be used for any crash type/any handler.
+The reboot process has been refactored as multi-threaded.
+Module2e never modifies the status of a registry_entry.
+Module2 and 2f have the complex logic to do that.

-- module2f has a refactored thread level function for the agnostic command level execution on the nodes, and the orchestrator that processes the module2e processed registry and replays the commands on the threads to resurrect the threads.
+- module2f has a refactored thread level function (multi-threaded) for the agnostic command level execution on the nodes, and the orchestrator that processes the module2e processed registry and replays the commands on the threads to resurrect the threads.
+The final status of each registry_entry is updated only in module2f and never in module2e

 All of the modules report extensive statistics json log files as part of the gitlab pipeline artifact export.